 - your family's health

-- any medications, supplements, or herbal remedies your child is taking (consider bringing a list of exactly what your child takes, detailing how much and how often)
+- any medicines, supplements, or herbal remedies your child takes (consider bringing a list of exactly what your child takes, detailing how much and how often)

 - any previous reactions your child or any blood relative has had to anesthesia

-- any allergies (especially to foods, medications, or latex) your child may have
+- any allergies (especially to foods, medicines, or latex) your child may have

 - whether your child smokes, drinks alcohol, or takes recreational drugs (this usually applies to older teenagers)

-The anesthesiologist, surgeon, or someone on the nursing staff will also let you know whether your child can eat or drink before surgery.
-It's important to make sure that your child doesn't eat anything prior to surgery (usually nothing after midnight the day before the operation).
+The anesthesiologist, surgeon, or someone on the nursing staff will let you know whether your child can eat or drink before surgery.
+It's important to make sure that your child doesn't eat anything before surgery (usually nothing after midnight the day before the operation).
 You'll get specific instructions based on your child's age, medical condition, and the time of day of the procedure.